corsairmarks/portrait_merger_of_humans/mod/README.md

 ## Compatibility

-Built for Stellaris 3.4 "Cepheus."  **_Yes_**, this is achievement compatible and can be added or removed from your game at any time.
+Built for Stellaris 3.6 "Orion" and backwards-compatible with version 3.5 "Fornax."  **_Yes_**, this is achievement compatible and can be added or removed from your game at any time.

-Will not work with other portrait mods that also edit the `07_portraits_human.txt` file, but _should_ work with mods that add clothing or hair to the legacy human portraits.
+Will not work with other portrait mods that also edit the `07_portraits_human.txt` file, but _should_ work with mods that add clothing or attachments to the legacy human portraits.

 ## Changelog

 * 1.0.0 Initial version
+* 2.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - `hair` to `attachment`

 ## Source Code